 (e) The Directors have laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively; and

 (f) The Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

-The Company duly followed the applicable secretarial standards SS-1 and SS-2 relatingto meeting of the Board of Directors and General Meeting respectively.
+The Company has duly followed the applicable Secretarial standards SS-1 & SS-2relating to Meeting of the Board of Directors and General Meeting respectively.

-The Company's Directors place on record their gratitude to all Stakeholders for theirassistance cooperation and encouragement.
-The Directors also wish to place on recordtheir sincere thanks to all stakeholders for their outstanding performance.
+Your Director places on record their gratitude to all stakeholders for theirassistance cooperation and encouragement.
+The Directors also wishes to place on recordtheir sincere thanks to all investors vendors and employees for their outstandingperformance.

 |For and on behalf of the Board of Directors || |